bluciam/TDD-workshop/index.md

 ```

-The `image` field has been created with the `carrierwave` gem and that is the code needed in the testing environment.
-The file `image_2.jpg` must exist in the `spec/support/images/` directory.
+The `image` field has been created with the `carrierwave` gem and that is the
+code needed in the testing environment.
+The file `image_2.jpg` must exist in
+the `spec/support/images/` directory.

-In the previous example, there is only one file including all the factoires.
+In the previous example, there is only one file including all the factories.
 However, this works when there are only a couple of models but for best
-practices, there should be one factory per model `model_name.rb` in the `spec/factories` directory.
+practices, there should be one factory per model: `model_name.rb` in the
+`spec/factories` directory.

 The test to validate the factory is written in file `spec/models/article_spec.rb`: